Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment: card and PayPalDesign inspired by Spain

 Venus as Taurus's ruling planet adds a layer that makes this sign unique among earth signs.
 Venus brings beauty, pleasure, and an orientation toward harmony.
 Where Virgo can be critical and Capricorn can be austere, Taurus is warm.
 Taurus likes things that look good, feel good, taste good, and sound good.
 The combination of earthy practicality and Venusian aesthetics creates a personality archetype that values quality, beauty, and comfort in almost equal measure.

 In astrological tradition, Venus in Taurus is considered to be "at home," meaning Venus expresses its energy most naturally through this sign.
 This is why Taurus is associated with romance, art appreciation, music, food culture, and an almost instinctive understanding of what makes something beautiful.
-It's not that Taurus tries to be refined.
-Refinement is simply how Taurus experiences the world.
+Rose gold, the signature Taurus metal, embodies this perfectly.
+It has the warmth of gold but with an earthy, slightly pink tone that connects to Venus and to the natural world.

 Taurus Compatibility: Who Gets Along with the Bull